Loki-Astari/geeky-nextjs/content/posts/Variables.md

 disqusId: "http://lokiastari.com/blog/2013/11/19/so-you-want-to-learn-c-plus-plus-part-3/"
 ---

-In most programming languages you have the concept of variables.
+In most programming languages, you have the concept of variables.
 These are named objects that hold a value (more formerly referred to as state).
-By manipulating a variable, you manipulate the state of the object the variable referees to.
+By manipulating a variable, you manipulate the state of the object the variable refers to.

 #### add.cpp
 ```c